 Speech-language pathologists work in a variety of settings.
 Here are a few of the most common:

-Many schools offer speech therapy, which is where a large portion of speech therapists work.
-SLPs who work in education are required to maintain both their clinical and teaching certifications.
+Academic settings: Many schools offer speech therapy, which is where a large portion of speech therapists work.
+Speech therapists who work in education are required to maintain both their clinical and teaching certifications.

-An academic SLP can work in a variety of school-based settings ranging from preschool all the way through high school.
+An academic speech therapist can work in a variety of school-based settings, from preschool all the way through high school.
 They may have a varied caseload that can include feeding and sensory issues, hearing loss, stuttering, language and pragmatics, and articulation and phonology.

-These speech therapists frequently assess and chart the progress of students and, depending on the setting, can work with children ages 3 – 21 within the same day!
-Often SLPs in school settings will conduct private or group sessions and will ‘push in’ during class to help a child better participate in school.
+These speech therapists frequently assess and chart the progress of students and, depending on the setting, can work with children ages 3 to 21 within the same day!
+Often speech therapists in school settings will conduct private or group sessions and will "push in" during class to help a child better participate in school.

-There are many different medical settings and environments that a speech therapist can choose to work, from acute care to rehabilitation to outpatient care.
-A medical SLP may prefer to work in neonatal with an emphasis on newborn feeding, or choose to work with adults at end of life.
+Medical settings: There are many different medical settings and environments that a speech therapist can choose to work, from acute care to rehabilitation to outpatient care.
+A medical speech therapist may prefer to work in neonatal with an emphasis on newborn feeding, or choose to work with adults at end of life.

 For those working in a medical settings, a wide scope of knowledge is required.
-A medical SLP often conducts swallowing studies, such as Modified Barium Swallowing Study (MBSS) that occur in the radiology department, or Fiberoptic Endoscopic Evaluation of Swallowing (FEES).
-These tests enable them to determine the level of safety for feeding and swallowing for a patient as well as develop a treatment plan.
+A medical speech therapist often conducts swallowing studies, such as a modified barium swallowing study (MBSS) or fiberoptic endoscopic evaluation of swallowing (FEES).
+These tests enable them to determine the level of safety for feeding and swallowing for a patient, as well as develop a treatment plan.

-A medical SLP may also conduct bedside evaluations for patients upon admission to a hospital to determine their level of cognition and ability to safely chew and swallow.
-Often, medical SLPs treat a multitude of diagnoses, from stroke rehabilitation, traumatic brain injury, progressive diseases such as Parkinson’s disease, and cancer to name a few.
-They offer critical feeding and speech therapy to those currently on a ventilator or patients coming off of a ventilator.
+A medical speech therapist may also conduct bedside evaluations for patients upon admission to a hospital to determine their level of cognition and ability to safely chew and swallow.
+Often, medical speech therapists treat a multitude of diagnoses, including stroke rehabilitation, traumatic brain injury, progressive diseases such as Parkinson’s disease, and cancer.
+They offer critical feeding and speech therapy to those currently on a ventilator or patients coming off a ventilator.

 This setting also encompasses outpatient services for those discharged from the hospital, home care for those unable to attend sessions at a clinic, as well as skilled nursing facilities where patients live full-time and receive therapeutic services.
-Often an SLP will work in multiple settings if employed by a hospital network and rotate between settings.
+Often a speech therapist will work in multiple settings if employed by a hospital network and rotate between settings.

-Online speech therapy has been exploding in popularity in recent years, even long before the onset of the COVID-19 pandemic.
-More families, individuals, and speech therapists are choosing to deliver and receive speech therapy virtually given its many advantages.
+Online speech therapy: Online speech therapy has been exploding in popularity in recent years, even before the onset of the COVID-19 pandemic.
+More families, individuals, and speech therapists are choosing to deliver and receive speech therapy virtually, given its many advantages.

-Beyond being more affordable and convenient (no more long commutes), there are many benefits of receiving private, 1-on-1 speech therapy online.
-Research has shown that the more parents are involved and active participants in their child’s care, the more progress children make towards their communication goals.
-Online speech therapy allows parents to easily schedule appointments around their lifestyle, and attend sessions alongside their child.
+Beyond being more affordable and convenient (no more long commutes!), there are many benefits to receiving private, 1-on-1 speech therapy online.
+Research has shown that the more parents are involved and active participants in their child’s care, the more progress children make toward their communication goals.
+Online speech therapy allows caregivers to easily schedule appointments around their lifestyle, and attend sessions alongside their child.
 This helps foster strong parent-therapist relationships and ensures that techniques taught in therapy are reinforced and practiced at home for faster progress.
-Plus, children often learn best in their natural home environment surrounded by the people and things they love most.
+Plus, children often learn best in their natural home environment, surrounded by the people and things they love most.